Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2019-08-10-Avalanche.md

 Let's run with a skeleton for 32-bit to 32-bit which is not so short:

 {% highlight c %}
-  // array to hold the counts initialized to zero counts[32][32] = { { 0 } };
+  // array to hold the counts initialized to zero. written (hopefully)
+  // for clairity.
+  counts[32][32] = { { 0 } };

   // array to hold popcount counts